ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 7. Login to your GitHub account and press the "Only select repositories" button.
 8. Pick the repository containing your Flask application.
 9. Press the "Authorize and Install" button.
-10. From the drop down menu, choose the repository containing the Flask application.
+10. From the drop-down menu, choose the repository containing the Flask application.

 ![DO1](Images/DigitalOceans1.png)